OpenTouryoProject/OpenTouryoTemplates/root_VS2017/README.md

 ### Customizing Template Base
 When the mismatch is generated between *the features of Open Touryo* and *the requirements of the development project*, the customizing template base is useful for resolving the mismatch.
-For example, DBMS such as IBM DB2, Hitachi HiRDB, and data providers such as System.Data.OracleClient and Oracle.DataAccess are not supported on the default template base.
+For example, DBMS such as IBM DB2, Hitachi HiRDB, and data providers such as Oracle.DataAccess are not supported on the default template base.
 If you are using these DBMS and data provider, please customize the template base.

 Refer to the [tutorial document](https://github.com/OpenTouryoProject/OpenTouryoDocuments/blob/master/documents/2_Tutorial/ja-JP/Tutorial_Template_development.doc) about the customizing method of template base.